cantineNantes/mustached-robot/README.md

   * seats : set the number of seats available in the coworking space

 * Edit the /fuel/modules/calendar/config/calendar.php file :
-  * login and password to connecter your Google Calendar
+  * login and password to connect to your Google Calendar

 ## Developers